Symphii/Symphii/README.md

-- Just your average engineering student trying to survive UWaterloo Eng
+- Just your average engineering student